Code-Institute-Submissions/Akragas/README.md

 - #### Returning Visitor Goals
-    1. As a Returning Time Visitor, I want to easily understand the content and subject matter of the website.
+    1. As a Returning Visitor, I want to easily understand the content and subject matter of the website.
-    2. As a Returning Time Visitor, I want to have the ability to ask questions directly of the website owners.
+    2. As a Returning Visitor, I want to have the ability to ask questions directly of the website owners.
-    3. As a Returning Time Visitor, I want to understand that the content matter stretches back thousands of years from the original city, Akrágas, to moderns-day Agrigento and The Valley of the Temples.
+    3. As a Returning Visitor, I want to understand that the content matter stretches back thousands of years from the original city, Akrágas, to moderns-day Agrigento and The Valley of the Temples.
-    4. As a Returning Time Visitor, I want to discover other similar locations through footer links (Unesco).

 - #### Frequent User Goals
-    1. As a Frequent User, I want to be able to refer others to the site.
+    1. As a Frequent User, I want to be able to refer others to the website.
-    2. As a Frequent User, I want to see if there are any updates regarding ongoing archaelogical investigations.
+    2. As a Frequent User, I want to have the ability to book a visit to the actual site.

-- ### Design
+## Design
-    - #### Colours
+- ### Colours
     - Shades of red to echo Sicilian identity (flag), but using duskier tones
     - A complimentary light dusky blue to emulate sky and sea
     - White and bright red for contrast and important sections (About) and well as UX (Buttons)
     - I am pleased with this revised colour scheme as I feel it pays homage to traditional tones yet makes a feature of the bright red which expresses the vitality that this ancient site still holds to this day

 - #### Typography
     - Typefaces used are Lexend Peta for titles/headers and Open Sans for body text with Sans Serif as the fallback if fonts aren't imported correctly.
+    - Lexend Peta has a strong, wide face which expresses the epic and wide feeling of this historical site
+    - Open Sans is clean and compact which works wekk for blocks of text and also compliments Lexend Peta quite well

 - #### Imagery
     - Imagery will be vitally important for conveying the scale and scope of this archaelogical site.
-Video will be further uesful in showing how Akgrágas was believed to look when the ancient coty was flourishing.
+Video will be further uesful in showing how Akgrágas was believed to look when the ancient city was flourishing.

 - #### Wireframes
     - Desktop Wireframe: [View](https://github.com/charliekranz/Akragas/blob/master/assets/wireframes/Akragas-Wireframe-diagram-v1.pdf)<br>